jyellick/obc-docs/api/Openchain API.md

 **Note:** If you are working with APIs with security enabled, please review the [security setup instructions](https://github.com/openblockchain/obc-docs/blob/master/api/SandboxSetup.md#security-setup-optional) before proceeding.

-## Openchain CLI:
+## Open Blockchain CLI:

-To see what CLI commands are available, execute the following:
+To view the available CLI commands, execute the following command:

     cd $GOPATH/src/github.com/openblockchain/obc-peer
     ./obc-peer

-You will see output similar to below (**NOTE:** rootcommand below is hardcoded in [main.go](https://github.com/openblockchain/obc-peer/blob/master/main.go).
+You will see output similar to the example below (**NOTE:** rootcommand below is hardcoded in [main.go](https://github.com/openblockchain/obc-peer/blob/master/main.go).
 Currently, the build will create an *obc-peer* executable file).

 ```
     Usage: